comick/tonio/README.md

 Building the root file system
 -----------------------------

-Download Buildroot into some folder, say `$HOME/buildroot-2019.02.07`.
+[Download Buildroot](https://buildroot.org/download.html) and extract into some folder, say `$HOME/buildroot-2020.02`.
-Version 2019.02.07 was used so far.
-The project may move to subsequent LTS versions of build root when avaibale.
+Version 2020.02 was used so far.
+The project tries to align with current LTS version of Buildroot.

-Clone the project in your favorite folder, say `$HOME/tonio`.
+Clone this project in your favorite folder, say `$HOME/tonio`.

 Setup wireless.
 Assumption is made that your wireless network is WPA2.
 Find out `wpa_supplicant.conf.sample` in desired board `rootfs_overlay/etc/init.d`, change things and copy to `wpa_supplicant.conf`.